MishaHerscu/full-stack-project-api/README.md

-This is the README for the server for my first full stack web application.
+This is the README for the api for my first full stack web application.

 The application will be a way for my friends and I to track the performance of the teams and players in a recreational [goaltimate](https://en.wikipedia.org/wiki/Goaltimate) league.